BU-Spark/se-bch-als-msg-banking/README.md

 - Develop additional audio processing features:
   - Background noise reduction
-  - Improve clarity of slurred subject voice
+  - Improve the clarity of slurred subject voice
 - Other features:
+  - Folder layout in processed files pages
   - User is able to delete processed files
   - User input in trimming/splitting process

 ### Resources Tried/General Notes
-- Deadspace trimmer/splitter uses VAD which depends on clarity of patient's voice in audio file
+- Deadspace removal/splitter uses VAD which depends on the clarity of the patient's voice in the audio file
-- Attempted to use python's noisereduce library, but the library distorsts the voice in the audio file, which affects the dead space removal/splitter function.
+- Attempted to use python's noisereduce library for background noise, but the library distorsts the voice in the audio file, which affects the dead space removal/splitter function.
-- Dolby API improves audio quality for processing, but requires funding.
-Client deciding whether they would like to use it or not.
+- Dolby API has superior background noise reduction capabilities, but requires funding.
+Client is deciding whether they would like to use it or not.